sszxt/commander/readme.md

 Commander runs entirely locally.
 No commands, prompts, or data are sent to any server.
 It's your assistant, and your business stays yours.

 ## Contribution
-Commander leverages powerful open-source LLMs and tools, and we welcome your contributions — feel free to open an issue or pull request for bug reports, suggestions, or new features!
+Commander leverages powerful open-source LLMs and tools, and I welcome your contributions — feel free to open an issue or pull request for bug reports, suggestions, or new features!

+Developed by Mohamed Sameer.